paulproteus/libreoffice-sandstorm-test/README.md

 - The app **works.**

-- However, it modifies `unoconv` to hard-code new argv data to pass into LibreOffice.
+- It once modified `unoconv` to hard-code new argv data to pass into LibreOffice; now it instead passes data via an environment variable.

 - Also, you **must** do the conversion twice, seemingly.
 This is probably because I'm using an old version of unoconv that doesn't auto-restart LibreOffice after exit code 81 (which means normal restart).

-- Therefore it is a very hacky demo app, and you should not assume that the way it does things are generally acceptable.
+- It is a somewhat hacky demo app.
+You should not assume that the way it does things are generally acceptable.
 It does work, though!

 ## Context